probmods/probmods2/chapters/inference-algorithms.md

 viz.table(samples)
 ~~~~

-As we can see, this Markov chain has as its stationary distribution a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution) conditioned to be greater than 2.
+As we can see (**sorry I cannot *see* this, please give a more detailed explanation or proof**), this Markov chain has as its stationary distribution a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution) conditioned to be greater than 2.
 The Markov chain above *implements* the inference below, in the sense that it specifies a way to sample from the required conditional distribution.
 We can get the same computation using `Infer`:

 ~~~~